$G$-torsors on perfectoid spaces: G -torsors for rigid groups G on adic spaces

-We shall also refer to $G$-torsors on $X_{\et}$ as \textbf{\'etale $G$-torsors}, and to $G$-torsors on $X_{v}$ as \textbf{$v$-$G$-torsors}.
+We shall also refer to $G$-torsors on $X_{\et}$ as \emph{\'etale $G$-torsors}, and to $G$-torsors on $X_{v}$ as \emph{$v$-$G$-torsors}.
 In either case, we say that the torsor is trivial if it is globally on $X_\tau$ isomorphic to $G$.
-It is clear from this definition that $G$-torsors on $X_{\tau}$ up to isomorphism are classified by the non-abelian sheaf cohomology set with the distinguished point corresponding to the trivial torsor. \end{Definition}
+It is clear from this definition that up to isomorphism $G$-torsors on $X_{\tau}$ are classified by the non-abelian sheaf cohomology set $H^1_{\tau}(X,G)$, with the distinguished point corresponding to the trivial torsor.